dhanfort/DTW_based_Morris_GSA/README.md

 The Python module created for this paper "DTWMorrisGSA" version 0.1.1 is available for install and use from Test PyPi: ( Note, there seems to be a required space " " character before DTWMorrisGSA)

-To intsall via pip: pip install DTWMorrisGSA
+To intsall via pip: **pip install -i https://test.pypi.org/simple/ DTWMorrisGSA** (# note: there seems to be a required space " " character before DTWMorrisGSA)

 [Click To Doanload Install Files: Binary Wheel and Source (created via Twine)](https://test.pypi.org/simple/dtwmorrisgsa/)